Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Screenshot of Naver Maps app ETA minutes Jeju Bus

-1. Naver Map shows all the bus options nearest you.
-Choose the bus that’s coming soonest and with less walking.
+Naver Map shows all the Jeju bus options nearest you.
+Choose the bus that’s coming soonest and with less walking time.

-2. Naver Map shows your current location in real time, which is helpful for walking directions (similar to the blue dot in Google Maps).
+Naver Map also shows your current location in real time, which is helpful for walking directions (similar to the blue dot in Google Maps).

-2. The bus results for Jeju can be incorrect.
+The bus results for Jeju can be also incorrect.
 For example, the ETAs for when the bus will arrive are usually wrong.

-The biggest complaint you’ll hear about getting around Jeju without a car is the wait times.
+The biggest complaint you’ll hear about getting around Jeju by bus is the wait times.

-The Jeju bus schedule and wait times will depend on where you’re coming from.
+The bus schedule and wait times will depend on where you’re coming from.

 At most, I waited maybe 20 minutes, or just walked to another nearby bus route.